addyosmani/backbone-fundamentals/index.md

 Doing it this way makes it easy to organise your Backbone application as you like.
 It's recommended to separate modules into folders.
 For example, individual folders for models, collections, views and so on.
 RequireJS doesn't care about what folder structure you use; as long as you use the correct path when using `require`, it will happily pull in the file.

 If you'd like to take a look at how others do it, [Pete Hawkins' Backbone Stack repository](https://github.com/phawk/Backbone-Stack) is a good example of structuring a Backbone application, using RequireJS.
 Greg Franko has also written [an overview of how he uses Backbone and Require](http://gregfranko.com/blog/using-backbone-dot-js-with-require-dot-js/), and [Jeremy Kahn's post](http://jeremyckahn.github.com/blog/2012/08/18/keeping-it-sane-backbone-views-and-require-dot-js/) neatly describes his approach.
+For a full look at a sample application, the [Backbone and Require example](https://github.com/addyosmani/todomvc/tree/gh-pages/dependency-examples/backbone_require) of the TodoMVC repository should be your starting point.

 ### Keeping Your Templates External Using RequireJS And The Text Plugin